 Hello and welcome to my review of the Salomon Alibi snowboard bindings.

-In this review I will take a look at the Alibis as Freeride snowboard bindings (but they also work well as all-mountain bindings).
+In this review I will take a look at the Alibis as All-Mountain-Freeride snowboard bindings).

 As per tradition here at SnowboardingProfiles.com I will give the Alibis a score out of 100 (based on several factors) and see how it compares with other Freeride bindings.